Jamey Wright: San Francisco Giants

 Wright signed a minor league contract with the Giants on January 17, 2006.
-He was brought to spring training in 2006 as a non-roster invitee.
+He went to spring training in 2006 as a non-roster invitee.
 Following a strong performance there, in which Wright pitched nine scoreless innings, the Giants promoted him to the major leagues as their No. 5 starter.
 Wright beat out Brad Hennessey for the job.
 On May 16, he allowed three runs in seven innings, earning the win against the Astros in a 14–3 triumph.
 The win was his first ever victory against Houston after 12 losses, the most by a starting pitcher to start his career against any team since Don Sutton lost his first 13 decisions against the Cubs from 1966 to 1969.
 On August 11, Giants' manager Felipe Alou announced that Hennessey would replace the struggling Wright in the rotation.
-At the time, Hennessey was 6–10 with a 5.18 ERA, but since May 22 his record had been 1–7 with a 6.40 ERA.
+At the time, Wright was 6–10 with a 5.18 ERA, but since May 22 his record had been 1–7 with a 6.40 ERA.
 Trouble locating his pitches and a flat sinkerball contributed to his struggles.
 Overall, he appeared in 34 games, making 21 starts in 2006 with a 6–10 record and 5.19 ERA.
-According to sportswriter Rich Draper, Wright "fell far short of expectations in 2006".
+According to sportswriter Rich Draper, Wright "fell far short of expectations in 2006."
 However, he did lead NL pitchers in batting with a .261 average.
 On November 1, 2006, the Giants declined their option on Wright for the 2007 season, making him a free agent.